Raft, Hike and Explore California’s Scenic Sierra Nevada

 Gateway: Lake Tahoe

 Plan a day at the beginning of your trip to drive the 72-mile loop around Lake Tahoe and take in the stunning vistas and charming mountain towns along the way.
-Don’t miss your chance to get out on that crystal-clear water.
-Pull over at one of the many outfitters around the lake like Kayak Tahoe and rent a kayak or stand up paddleboard for the afternoon.
-Recommended paddling spot: Baldwin Beach, which gives you the chance to paddle the lake’s rugged shoreline to iconic Emerald Bay.
+Don’t miss your chance to get out on that crystal-clear water either.
+Stop by one of the many outfitters in the area like Kayak Tahoe and rent a kayak or stand up paddleboard for the afternoon.
+Then, head to Baldwin Beach, which gives you the chance to paddle the lake’s rugged shoreline to iconic Emerald Bay.

 Leg 1: South Lake Tahoe to Auburn/Coloma

 After your rafting adventure in Auburn, or nearby Coloma, follow California’s historic Highway 49 south past other picturesque gold rush towns like Angels Camp and Sonora, which offer a variety of shops, creative eateries, wineries and pubs.
 Take your time to savor this unique corridor and consider a side trip to Moaning Caverns or Big Trees State Park, which are short detours along the route.
 Once in Sonora, take CA-108W to CA-120E which takes you into Yosemite National Park via the Big Oak Flat Entrance.
 Plan to spend at least three days in the park if you can, but if you’re short on time, the classic hike to the top of Nevada Falls via The Mist Trail never disappoints.
 Otherwise, if you have more time, check out this ultimate 3-day Yosemite itinerary for other hiking recommendations, hidden gems, lodging info and more.